tinuzz/wp-plugin-ngg-lightgallery/README.md

 * that bundles [lightGallery](http://sachinchoolur.github.io/lightGallery/)
 * for use with [NextGEN Gallery](https://wordpress.org/plugins/nextgen-gallery/)
 * and offers some extra features, like integration with [Trackserver](https://wordpress.org/plugins/trackserver/)
+* and integrated displaying of panorama images with [Pannellum](https://pannellum.org/)
 * but is very opinionated in how things should look.

 It doesn't actually integrate with NextGEN gallery.
 For example, it doesn't use